NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 If in case multiple tests are failing, we can check the file to find out which tests are the failed ones.

 ### Backend
-Run `ng test-be` to execute the unit tests for backend.
+Run `make test-be` to execute the unit tests for backend.
 This test runner does not watch file changes, so re-run the test manually if neccessary.

 To focus on specific tests, modify the `describe` block to `describe.only`, then run the tests again.

 ### Bulk upload lambda
-Run `ng test-bu` to execute the unit tests for bulk upload lambda.
+Run `make test-bu` to execute the unit tests for bulk upload lambda.

 ## Running end-to-end tests